0xc1fa/auto-cse-booking/README.md

 2. Set up secrets:
    In your GitHub repository, navigate to Settings > Secrets and variables > Actions, and add a new repository secret:
    - `TWOCAPTCHA_API_KEY`: Your 2Captcha API key.
-3. Ensure the environment is named "production":
+3. Ensure the environment is named `production`:
-   The GitHub Actions workflow uses the environment named "production".
+   The GitHub Actions workflow uses the environment named `production`.

 Once these steps are completed, the GitHub Actions workflow will automatically run the booking script based on the defined schedule.